sovity/edc-ce/extensions/ids-clearinghouse-client/README.md

 ## Getting Started

-Check out the [Getting Started](https://github.com/sovity/edc-extensions/tree/main/connector#getting-started) section of our EDC Community Edition.

-Our EDC Community Edition is built with both the clearing house and broker extensions and is ready to be used in the Mobility Data Space (MDS).
+Our MDS Community Edition EDC is built with both the Clearing House and Broker extensions and is ready to be used in the Mobility Data Space (MDS).

 ## Configuration